 Use a good quality gasoline that meets the minimum octane rating.
 If knocking or pinging occurs, use a different brand of gasoline or premium unleaded fuel.
+Yamaha recommends that you use alcohol-free (see Gasohol) gasoline whenever possible.

 Recommended fuel: